syifarizkaangeli/Warehouse-Inventory/README.md

-# 📦 Gudang Inventory System
+# 📦 Warehouse Inventory System

 A simple web-based inventory management system built with PHP and MySQL.